hbina/hbina.github.io/content/programming_with_context.md

 But it's still silly to worry about that every single time I want to do anything meaningful.
 I am just trying to write an addition function here!

+This is where the second kind of complexity that I mentioned before comes sneaking in.
+Most requirements most definitely do not include a specification for how to deal with `NaN` or floating point errors.
+Yet it is something that we have to consider.

 One easy way to go around this is to,

 ```typescript